idn0971/289-CPU/README.md

 CPU is now working.

-Source files are stored in the Cyclone II folder.
+Source files and memory files are stored in the Cyclone II folder.

+Assembly files with the basic tests are in the tests folder.